 Here’s a simple example.
 Say that you’re running a manufacturing company that makes bracelets out of sheet metal.
 Now you’ve found a way to save a few bucks by optimizing the pattern used to stamp bracket blanks from sheet metal.
 It’s giving you 1 more bracket per sheet.
 At a first glance, you’ve not only reduced the amount of wasted material, but you’ve also bumped up your production.

 Network with other managers and share ideas.
 Work on developing new procedures in your niche as they may very well bring you that competitive edge over the main opponent in your market.
-Being open to learning and having the ability to accept new information is crucial for running a business, no matter the type.
+Being open to learning and having the ability to accept new information is crucial for running a business, no matter what type of business it is.